glit-hub/gdp-enrollment-project/README.md

 -   [Key Insights](#key-insights)
 -   [Tools & Techniques](#tools--techniques)

-## Live App {#live-app}
+## Live App

 **Live Shiny App:**

 <https://glithan.shinyapps.io/ShinyWebapp/>

-## Project Overview: {#project-overview}
+## Project Overview

 **Research Question:** How does a country’s income (GDP per capita in USD) affect male and female secondary-school enrollment, and how do these patterns differ across world regions from 1999 to 2005?

 **Motivation:**\
 Educational gender inequality remains a global issue, especially in lower-income regions.
 By integrating data on income, gender, and education, this project examines how economic development influences access to secondary education.

-## How to run: {#how-to-run}
+## How to run

 **Run Locally:**